 How much sleep do we really need?

 Wouldn’t it be great if this was a specific number?
 Not everyone needs eight hours.
 Some need more.
 Many can operate well on less.
 And it still comes down to the quality of sleep: in general, it’s better to get fewer hours of deep, interrupted sleep than more sleep that’s restless or broken up.
 So, a few tips:

 - Assess how you feel.
 Keep a sleep journal for a week or two, noting what time you go to bed, wake up, how often you wake up, and how you feel once you’re up for the day.

 - Check in with your doctor.
 Are you overweight?
 Are you experiencing any symptoms of a serious sleep disorder?
 Are you at risk for any diseases?

 - Track your caffeine intake: do you drink it more to stay awake and fight off sleepiness than for the flavor?

 - Do you feel sleepy while driving?

-If you're having difficulty sleeping and considering hitting the gym a couple times a week to help catch some Zs, just keep in mind the findings of the study above: namely, that you need to make exercise a more frequent activity for a prolonged period of time before you begin to see tangible results.
+If you’re having difficulty sleeping and considering hitting the gym a couple of times a week to help catch some Zs, just keep in mind the findings of the study above: namely, that you need to make exercise a more frequent activity for a prolonged period of time before you begin to see tangible results.
 Although the effect might not be immediate, in the long run, maintaining a moderate exercise routine can go a long way in helping improve the quality of sleep and quality of life.